emmanueldonkor/Multiplayer-Dice-Game/README.md

 # Multiplayer-Dice-Game
-#Install visual studio code 2019 to start the game
+#Download and Install visual studio code 2019 or higher to start the game